 C. Racers and crew members are expected to treat race officials with respect, courtesy, and compliance.
 Disrespectful or undue argument or ignoring directives from Race Officials or law enforcement will not be tolerated.
 TP or DQ

-VIII.
+IX.
 Penalties and Cheating.

 A. Penalty for violation of these rules is Disqualification, unless Time Penalty (TP) or other penalty is noted.
 The Race Director has the discretion to modify penalties if multiple violations occur at the same time.

 B. Non-DQ rule violations will result in the following time penalties for solo and relay racers, which must be served at TS#7.
 Note that penalized teams which refuse to serve their penalty time at TS#7, or any participant who refuses to serve a penalty or willfully disobeys the direction from a race official, will be disqualified from the race and barred from entering again in the future.

 3. 3rd offense: DISQUALIFIED AND BARRED FROM FUTURE PARTICIPATION (AS A RACER OR CREW MEMBER)